nielstron/humidity_control/README.md

 # MQTT-Connected DHT Temperature and Humidity Sensors Using ESP8266 Modules
 This project gives a simple way to deploy temperature and humidity sensors around your house using cheap components and the MQTT protocol.
 I use it with [Home Assistant](https://home-assistant.io/), an amazing, extensible, open-source home automation system, but this project could be used standalone or with any platform.

-### This fork is meant as an example on how to use the DHT12 sensor with the [Wemos DHT12 library](https://github.com/wemos/WEMOS_DHT12_Arduino_Library) as it is/was not supported by the Adafruit DHT Sensor library
+#### This fork is meant as an example on how to use the DHT12 sensor with the [Wemos DHT12 library](https://github.com/wemos/WEMOS_DHT12_Arduino_Library) as it is/was not supported by the Adafruit DHT Sensor library

 The sensor publishes to 2 MQTT topics:
-- Temperature topic (example: `home/livingroom/temperature`): The sensor publishes the temperature in Fahrenheit (example: `67.10`).
+- Temperature topic (example: `home/livingroom/temperature`): The sensor publishes the temperature in Celsius (example: `23.10`).
 - Humidity topic (example: `home/livingroom/humidity`): The sensor publishes the relative humidity in percent (example: `37.40`).
+- Absolute humidity topic (example `home/livingroom/absolute_humidity`): The sensor publishes [an approximation to the absolute humidity]((https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/) in g/m³ (example: `12.0`)
+- Dew point topic (example: `home/livingroom/dew_point`): The sensor publishes [an approximation to the dew point](https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/) in °C according to air humidity and temperature (example: `8.0`)

 In the sample configuration, the values are published every 30 seconds, but that is configurable.